forestgrape/people_interactions/jurisprudence/governance_and_self_determination.md

   > <!-- notes below are commented out as not fitting here.
 Additionally content/formulations are unclear and overall just not good. currently biased due to reoccurring personal experiences which do not generalize. it was stupid to write this here with a wrong timing.
 Sorry.
 Possibly sometimes a corrected/rewritten version will be published on the people interactions site, where group interactions are considered.
     >> * This only works, when there is respect [for one another]. // When [part of] subgroups (whether small or large) put group membership above respect, society or even human rights and team up to against non-group members, society may break [into pieces].
 Additionally significant parts of subgroups using group membership against others may damage the reputation of the entire subgroup.
 Just no teaming up *against* others - keeping up cultures, customs and friendships is considered positive.-->
   >
-  > * Highlighting benefits of multiculti countries, is an argument *not* to consider a uniform society as wish-worthy to achieve or to keep when history flows different - however it does not mean a uniform society is considered bad when it is like this - cultures tend to spread anyways due to people interactions; which are advocated here and driven by advances in transportation and communication. // What is uniform, is relative and depends on the features considered: For example Kenya diverse in languages ([Languages in Kenya](#refs-languages-in-kenya)) and the North America is diverse in the origin of the last generations of ancestors which are from most parts of the world. // Everybody likely has ancestors who once migrated from the lands of todays Kenya if going back fare enough (wikipedia on migrations in prehistoric times: <https://en.wikipedia.org/wiki/Early_human_migrations>, genetic evidence for example in López, S. et al. (2016).
+  > * Highlighting benefits of multiculti countries, is an argument *not* to consider a uniform society as wish-worthy to achieve or to trying to preserve when history flows different - however it does not mean a uniform society is considered bad when it is like this - cultures tend to spread anyways due to people interactions; which are advocated here and driven by advances in transportation and communication. // What is uniform, is relative and depends on the features considered: For example Kenya diverse in languages ([Languages in Kenya](#refs-languages-in-kenya)) and the North America is diverse in the origin of the last generations of ancestors which are from most parts of the world. // Everybody likely has ancestors who once migrated from the lands of todays Kenya if going back fare enough (wikipedia on migrations in prehistoric times: <https://en.wikipedia.org/wiki/Early_human_migrations>, genetic evidence for example in López, S. et al. (2016).
 Human Dispersal Out of Africa: A Lasting Debate. <https://doi.org/10.4137/EBO.S33489> and archeological findings are e.g. described in <https://humanorigins.si.edu/research/east-african-research-projects/olorgesailie-kenya>).
   >
   > * In Europe, Switzerland managed to stay out of both world wars.
 Likely shared cultural space with all neighbors, namely France, Germany, Austria, Liechtenstein and Italy helped to stay neutral and helped not to be drawn into.
 * *Peace.*